Australian Market Extends Early Sharp Losses In Mid-market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerVor wichtigen US-Daten: US-Börsen zum Sitzungsende schwach -- ATX letztlich mit Verlusten -- DAX schließt tiefrot -- Asiens Börsen beenden Handel im Minus
+Börse aktuell - Live TickerNach den NVIDIA-Zahlen: ATX letztlich fester -- DAX schließt im Plus -- US-Börsen nach starkem Start schlussendlich doch in Rot -- Börsen in Fernost beenden Handel uneinig - Nikkei zieht kräftig an

-Am heimischen Aktienmarkt war am Montag ein schwächerer Handel zu beobachten.
-Am deutschen Aktienmarkt ging es zum Wochenauftakt kräftig abwärts.
-Die US-Börsen schlossen ebenso leichter.
-Die Börsen in Asien notierten am Montag unterdessen in Rot.
+Am Donnerstag stiegen sowohl der heimische als auch der deutsche Markt an.
+Die Wall Street schloss mit Verlusten.
+Die Aktienmärkte in Asien tendierten derweil in verschiedene Richtungen.